dalance/svlint/RULES.md

 ### Hint

-keyword should be followed by newline, colon, or exactly 1 space
+Follow keyword with a colon, newline, or exactly 1 space.

 ### Reason

-consistent style enhances readability
+Consistent use of whitespace enhances readability by reducing visual noise.

 ### Pass Example